epilys/simulans/README.md

 cargo run -- /path/to/aarch64.bin
 ```

+## MVP wishlist

+- Run a simple kernel.
+- No A32/`AArch32` support.
+- No T32/`Thumb-2` support.
+- No live code-loading (loading code into memory and executing it).
+The kernel code will be pre-compiled before emulation.
+- Emulation in same process as JIT (no sandboxing for security).

 ## Design questions:

 - Problem: ~~Handling different addressing modes in load/stores ([offset/post-indexing/pre-indexing](https://developer.arm.com/documentation/102374/0102/Loads-and-stores---addressing)) during instruction building~~ See `FunctionTranslator::translate_operand()` method